The 2018 Update

-As we ring in the New Year and prepare for the Winter blast across the bulk of the USA, it is time to reflect on 2017and update the list of best movies for the 2010’s decade.
 In keeping with the House Clark factual historical theme, this list is weighted toward dramas based on a true story with a proper measure of historical accuracy.
-Also included is comedy and outstanding action/adventure larks.
+Also included are outstanding action/adventure larks.
 First and foremost, all these movies are very entertaining, and look fantastic on the big screen with top stars delivering stellar work.

 Ladies and gents, for your consideration and enjoyment are brief reviews of the best dozen movies of the 2010’s decade; in order by release date with most recent first.